manojgali/Computational-Intelligence-Systems-Lab-work-inR/README.md

 lab1: complex numbers and Decimal number conversion in R.

-lab2: codes for using dataframes in R
+lab2: about dataframes in R